l3th4l/DOODLE/README.md

 ## Acknowledgements

-This project is inspired by ARTIST and made at the German Aerospace Center (DLR) and the need for differentiable simulation environments in heliostat control.
+This project is inspired by ARTIST and the need for differentiable simulation environments in heliostat control, and has been made at the German Aerospace Center (DLR).

 -----------